payments and debt frequently asked questions

 - Energy Saving Trust supports homes in the UK to reduce how much energy they use.
 Go to www.energysavingtrust.org.uk for tips on saving energy – which could lead to lower energy bills.

-I don’t want to receive paper bills through the post.
+I don’t want to receive paper bills.
 What other options do I have?

 Our debt collection process